Divorce Mediation and Addressing your Parental Responsibility

-It is important that a Belleville parent facing divorce speak with an expert in family law in St. Clair County to understand how the changes impact that parent’s situation and to create a plan for approaching the divorce likely to result in a living situation for the child after the marriage ends that is in his or her best interests.
+It is important that a parent facing divorce in the Belleville, IL area speak with an expert in family law in St. Clair County to understand how the changes impact that parent’s situation and to create a plan for approaching the divorce likely to result in a living situation for the child after the marriage ends that is in his or her best interests.

 Many of the statutes amended or repealed by the new law had been in place since 1977, the last time significant legislative action was taken in this area.
 Recognizing that the many changes in parental roles, parental employment patterns and societal norms made several old provisions outdated, the state legislature in 2008 established the bipartisan Illinois Family Law Study Committee to study the matter and revamp laws relating to divorce and related matters.

 The committee in making its recommendations was guided by the principle that the needs of the parties and especially of children should be paramount, instead of the historical focus on fault and blame.
 There was also a focus on changing important terms to reflect the parent-child relationship with more sensitivity.
 For example, the idea of a parent “visiting” his or her child was discarded, although certain relatives (grandparents, great-grandparents, stepparents and siblings) may petition the court for the right to “visitation” with a child.